soxueren/atsd/api/sql/examples/lookup.md

 ## Example: Single Replacement Table for Multiple Metrics

-The query converts numeric values into string codes using the single replacement table whose keys are comprised of both the metric tag name (digital_set) name and the value.
+The query below converts numeric values into string codes using the single replacement table, whose keys are comprised of both the metric tag name (digital_set) name and the value.

 ```ls
 ...